 WHAT OUTREACH DOES

-The Girl Scouts Outreach program offers FREE onsite workshops at schools, residence facilities, homeless shelters, detention centers and more.
-We work closely with site contacts/directors/principals to make sure our programs complement the current school curriculum and the needs of the community.
-Our programs cover a variety of topics including math, science, character education and relationship skills, and are delivered as fun interactive activities and Take Action projects led by professional trained staff.
+The Girl Scout Outreach program offers onsite workshops at schools and community center programs.
+We work closely with site contacts to make sure our programs complement the current school curriculum and the needs of the community.
+Our programs cover a variety of topics including science, character education and relationship skills, and are delivered as fun interactive activities and Take Action projects led by professional trained staff.

-Programs are delivered in 1hr 15min sessions which can be spread over any time period convenient for the community group or school.
-For instance, once a week for four, six, to 10 weeks; the choice is up to the facility.
+Programs are delivered in 75 minute sessions which can be spread over any time period convenient for the community group or school.
+For instance, once a week for four, six, or year-round.
+Girl Scout Outreach provides all of the materials, including general supplies, props, equipment and take-home packets.
+We serve girls K - 12 in groups from 10 to 200 separated by program age level.

 "Girls have increased motivation towards learning and increased confidence."